ramroll/olden/README.md

-## Simple library maintian virtual-dom
+## Old-fashion javascript virtual dom library

-Sweet are functions, sweets are simple.
-Sweeps gives no suggestions about how your programs should be written.
-Sweets are foolish.
+Olden are functions, Oldens are simple.
+Oldens gives no suggestions about how your programs should be written.
+Oldens prefer very old programming architecture.

-Sweets dont translate jsx to dom , the `babel-plugin-react-jsx` plugin do it.
-Sweets provide anything to mantain a virtual-dom.
-In the original design sweets are thought to be used as :
+Oldens cannot translate jsx to dom , the `babel-plugin-react-jsx` plugin do it.

-- javascript template less than 1k
+Why should I use Olden?
-- provide a high performance virtual-dom algorithm
+- I need a javascript template less than 1k.
-- write your own javascript framework
+- You need a high performance virtual-dom algorithm.

 ### install

 ```
-yarn add sweet
+yarn add olden
 ```

 ### babel
-Sweet depends `transform-react-jsx` and `imports-transform`.
+Olden depends `transform-react-jsx` and `imports-transform`.

 ```
 yarn add -D babel-plugin-transform-react-jsx babel-plugin-imports-transform